-Thinking around lean is going through a metamorphous that builds on that fundamental insight.
-As we know Toyota is the original model for lean and there have been many interpretations (and misinterpretations) of what Toyota does to be excellent.
-In Toyota Kata author Mike Rother has a different interpretation than many lean programs that view their goal as waste elimination.
-In fact it is consistent with my work on lean leadership, but goes farther in creating a defined methodology that can be learned in steps.
+Lean thinking is undergoing a metamorphosis that is based on that fundamental insight.
+Toyota is the original lean model, and many interpretations (and misinterpretations) of what Toyota does to be outstanding have been made.
+Mike Rother, the author of Toyota Kata, takes a different approach to waste elimination than many lean systems.
+In reality, it is similar to work on lean leadership, but it goes a step further in defining a technique that can be learned in stages.

 The observation that chasing waste is a losing proposition is the starting point.
 Waste appears as soon as one can kill it, just like a game of Whack-A-Mole.
 Consider what waste entails: operations overproducing because they are not directly related to their customers, excess inventory because they are not producing at the rate demanded by customers, rework because work is not done correctly the first time, people waiting because materials, details, or machines are unavailable, extra motion because structured work is incomplete, obsolete, or wrong, and so on.

 The lack of underlying process control in operations that are not running at a high degree of lean usually contributes to these issues.
 Trying to eradicate waste in today’s system and society is like finding and combating problems— it’s exhausting and futile.
 What does it mean to work for an optimistic vision?
 It seems to be a vision, a clearly identified task around which people mobilise, and then targeted improvement to move against simple, measurable goals.
 The components are similar to those used in desired featuring: What is the goal condition (also known as the “target condition”)?